preservim/vim-thematic/README.markdown

 _thematic_ supports fullscreen capabilities for GUI-based Vim, including changing the fullscreen background to match the text background.

+By design, once enabled, _thematic_ won't disable fullscreen, as it erodes the user experience.
+You can still disable manually per the standard key combination.

 Note that when installed on a GUI-based Vim, _thematic_ will override the fullscreen settings, specifically `fuoptions` to get better control over